-John Bluem, head coach of the Ohio State men's soccer team, announced the hiring of Ian Gordona to the position of assistant coach on Monday.
-Gordona joins the staff of Bluem and associate head coach Frank Speth after two years as an assistant at Michigan.
+John Bluem, head coach of the Ohio State men’s soccer team, announced the hiring of Ian Gordona to the position of assistant coach on May 5, 2014.
+Gordona joined the staff of Bluem and was named Ohio State Recruiting Coordinator.
+On Aug.
+9, 2017, Gordona was promoted to associate head coach.

 "It's an honor and privilege to have the opportunity to be a part of The Ohio State University and the athletic department," Gordona said.
 "I feel fortunate and humbled to have the opportunity to work with the men's soccer program under the direction of coach Bluem and coach Speth, as well as learn from the minds of the other great coaches this university has within its athletic department.
 My desire is to help build this program back to national prominence."